wp-plugins/wp-print-friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.4.3 =
+Fixes various bugs in the print link, page numbering, and endnote generating functions.
+Also introduces a class variable for permalink component.
+Default template is updated to be more SEO friendly, now containing both canonical URL and nofollow declarations.

 = 0.4.2.2 =
 Rewrite rules for custom post types are now generated correctly.